What is a DDoS Attack? Types, Examples, and How It Works

 A DDoS attack typically involves the following steps:

 Botnet Formation: The attacker assembles a network of compromised devices called a botnet.
-These devices can be computers, servers, IoT devices, or even smartphones infected with malware.
-The compromised machines are under the attacker’s control and are used to launch the attack.
+These devices, which can include computers, servers, IoT devices, or smartphones infected with malware, are under the attacker’s control and used to launch the attack.

-Reconnaissance: The attacker identifies potential targets, such as websites, servers, or network infrastructure, to disrupt or disable.
-This can be done through automated scanning or leveraging information about vulnerable targets.
+Reconnaissance: The attacker identifies potential targets to disrupt or disable, such as websites, servers, or network infrastructure.
+This can be done through automated scanning or by gathering information about vulnerable targets.

-Command and Control (C&C) Setup: The attacker establishes a command-and-control infrastructure to communicate with the compromised devices in the botnet.
+Command and Control (C&C) Setup: The attacker sets up a command-and-control infrastructure to communicate with the compromised devices in the botnet.
 This infrastructure allows the attacker to issue commands and coordinate the attack.

 Impact on the Target: The target system’s resources become overwhelmed due to the excessive traffic volume.
 As a result, the target system experiences performance degradation or becomes completely inaccessible to legitimate users.
 This disruption can lead to financial loss, damage to reputation, and potential security vulnerabilities.